smintio/CLAPI-C-Picturepark-Integration/README.md

 **Interesting topics**

+*Bugs*

+- When all assets are synced, there is an endless loop because the last asset for sync is being read over-and-over again

+*Still missing*

+Some things are still missing in the implementation and will come up soon:

+- Automatically parse keywords to Picturepark taxononmy
+- UI indicators
+- Update of already uploaded assets (updated license purchase transaction metadata)
+- Display generic metadata references with name instead of a GUID in Picturepark

 *Generic set-up*

 The example is set up in .NET Core, using [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2).
 This gives us all benefits of ASP.NET Core (like dependency injection), without all the web based overhead that we do not need.